rfchapie/Cybersecurity-Project1/README.md

 ansible-playbook elkplaybook.yml
 ansible-playbook filebeat-playbook.yml
 ansible-playbook metricbeat-playbook.yml
-navigate to http://elk-public-IP address :5601/app/kibana to check that the installation worked as expected.
+navigate to http://104.211.39.66:5601/app/kibana to check that the installation worked as expected.

 Answer the following questions to fill in the blanks: